pi72/Robot-Localisation-Simulator/README.md

 # Robot-Localisation-Simulator
 This is a simulator for implementing and improving localisation and path planning algorithms of an autonomous robot.
+This simulator has been primarily created for testing the Monte Carlo localisation.
 The idea is that a robot lost in a known arena would be able to localise itself and move to the target point in the shortest possible time.

+To run the simulator, download all the files and run the Robot_Sim.py file.
+At the moment the simulator can create a lost robot and a set of particles (to be used in the localisation) in a selected Map.
+The simulator is not complete at the moment.
+I will finish the measurement, localisation and path planning functions shortly.
+However localisation and path planning function can be modified to test your prefered algorithms.